- Foreign dentists

 12. Strong education system

-The Dutch government aims to stimulate education, which, among other things, means that children of up to 18 years do not have to pay tuition fees.
+The Dutch government aims to stimulate education, which, among other things, means that children from 4 to 18 years old do not have to pay tuition fees.
 Every child gets many opportunities to develop itself.
 As a dentist from abroad, you can put your child in one of the English/International schools, but you also have the option to send them to a regular primary school and let them be around and make friends with Dutch kids.
 Of course, this is a personal choice that is totally up to you.

 In summary, a high quality of life!